 Although the site design reflects a reduced version of our original plans (which we cut back to save cost), it allows functional access to the proposed station for our emergency vehicles, staff, and visitors.
 All emergency vehicles will leave out the front bays when responding to a call.
 We have included heavy duty pavement in this area to stand up to the additional abuse by our equipment.
 There is also parking for volunteer fire fighters, staff, and visitors.

-The building is a one story facility that includes spaces for the four main functions of our department: administration & training, storage of our apparatus, support spaces for our fire fighting equipment and medical supplies, and unfinished space for future fire fighter living quarters.
+The building is a one story facility that includes spaces for the four main functions of our department: administration & training, storage of our apparatus, support spaces for our fire fighting equipment and medical supplies, and now includes space for personal decontamination and food preparation for the EMTs long 12 hour shifts.
+Space is now available for EMS responders who live out of town to stay at the station when they are covering night shifts.

 Administration & Training includes several small, simple offices for our department employees including rooms for Dispatch, Fire Prevention, and the Chief.
 We have also included an Emergency Operations room which will provide critical space for training, coordinating large emergency responses, and will provide a useful meeting space for our community.